nipreps/fmriprep-rodents/README.rst

 =========================================================
 This tool adapts *fMRIPrep* to the use-case of rodent preclinical imaging -- because MRI is some times done on species other than the *homo sapiens*.
+At the moment, only rats are fully-supported.
+However, the vision is to generalize the preprocessing to other rodents, starting with mice.

 .. image:: https://circleci.com/gh/poldracklab/fmriprep-rodents/tree/master.svg?style=shield
   :target: https://circleci.com/gh/poldracklab/fmriprep-rodents/tree/master